agilej/RTL/readme.md

 ## How to use

-add dependency in maven. currently you need to install the artifact manually
+Add dependency in maven. currently you need to install the artifact manually
 ```xml
 <dependency>
     <groupId>me.donnior</groupId>